 As we mentioned earlier, the “Google Local Pack” is a section that appears at the top of the search engine results pages (SERPs).
 It shows the three most relevant businesses in a given area for the search query.

-In addition to appearing in the local pack, businesses can also occur in other places on Google, including the Knowledge Panel, Google Maps and different sections of search results pages.
+In addition to appearing in the local pack, businesses can also appear in other places on Google, including the Knowledge Panel, Google Maps and other sections of search results pages.

 By having a verified GMB listing, you’re more likely to be found and trusted by potential customers.